SpaceMonkey-MH/GogolJump/Text Files/RandomIdeas.md

-- It could be done that the background sprites disappear at game over, so that they don't remain after the end of the game, possibly until the next one starts.
+- It could be done that the background sprites disappear at game over, so that they don't remain after the end of the game, possibly until the next one starts. // Done.